 Consider that free image hosting services are recently becoming a less viable choice since traffic from them is often blocked by corporate networks.

-The WP Optimize plugin can help you reduce extra clutter in your database.
+Many plugins can help you reduce extra clutter in your database.

 You can also instruct WordPress to minimize the number of revisions that it saves of your posts and pages.